 - Season chicken with salt & pepper.

-- Heat a large pan over high heat for a couple of minutes.
-Add 1 tbsp olive oil & cook chicken on both sides until golden & almost cooked through.
+- Heat a large pan over high heat until HOT.
+Add the olive oil & cook chicken on both sides until golden & cooked through.
 Do that in 2-3 batches to avoid crowding the pan.
 Remove chicken & set aside.

-- Add the stock to the pan, scrapping the bottom of the pan with a wooden spoon to release all the stuck pieces.
-Boil the stock until reduced to almost half.
+- Still on high heat, add the stock to the pan, scrapping the bottom of the pan with a wooden spoon to release all the stuck pieces.
+Boil the stock until reduced to about 1 1/4 cups.

-- Return chicken to the pan, coat with the sauce & cook for about 3-4 minutes until fully cooked.
+- Return chicken to the pan, toss with the sauce & turn off heat.

-- Stir the dill into the sauce & sprinkle with parmesan cheese.
+- Stir the dill & parmesan cheese into the sauce.
+Season with salt & pepper.

 - Serve immediately over pasta, rice or mashed potato.